Average-Distortion Sketching: Lower Bound in the Certificate Model

+(The above two bullet points combined are saying, in the support of distribution $\mu$, $\ell_p$ behaves like $\ell_\infty$, in the sense that $\|x - y\|_p > r$ if and only if there exists a coordinate $i$ such that $|x_i - y_i| \geq 2$.) \item Finally, the average-distortion sketch described in \cref{lem:boost-prob-of-non-expansion} can output (with minor adaptation) a pair $(\bi, \bell)$ which certifies $\|\bX - \bY\|_p > r$ for $\bX,\bY \sim \mu$.
+We expand on this in \cref{cl:single-scale-to-certifier}. \end{itemize}

 \begin{claim} Let $\calD$ denote the distribution over $(\sk, \Alg)$ given from \cref{lem:single-scale}.
-With a simplification to the algorithm $\Alg$ (tailored to $\mu$), the following is true: \begin{itemize} \item With probability $\Omega(1)$ over $\bX,\bY \sim \mu$ and $(\sk, \Alg) \sim \calD$, $\Alg(\sk(\bX),\sk(\bY))$ outputs a pair $(\bi, \bell)$. \item For any $x, y \in \{0, \dotsc, c\}^{2^{p-1}}$, the probability over $(\sk, \Alg) \sim \calD$ that the algorithm outputs a pair $(\bi, \bell)$, but $x_{\bi} < \bell < y_{\bi}$ does not hold, is at most $ e^{-2^{\Theta(p/c)}}$. \end{itemize} \end{claim}
+With a simplification to the algorithm $\Alg$ (tailored to $\mu$), the following is true: \begin{itemize} \item With probability $\Omega(1)$ over $\bX,\bY \sim \mu$ and $(\sk, \Alg) \sim \calD$, $\Alg(\sk(\bX),\sk(\bY))$ outputs a pair $(\bi, \bell)$. \item For any $x, y \in \{0, \dotsc, c\}^{2^{p-1}}$, the probability over $(\sk, \Alg) \sim \calD$ that the algorithm outputs a pair $(\bi, \bell)$, but $y_{\bi} < \bell < x_{\bi}$ does not hold, is at most $ e^{-2^{\Theta(p/c)}}$. \end{itemize} \end{claim}

 \begin{proof} We recall a few aspects of \cref{lem:single-scale} which we may tailor to the distribution $\mu$.
 First, note that the distribution has median 0, so one does not need to recenter it.
 As the number of coordinates is $2^{p-1}$, we do not need to hash the coordinates and may store their identities directly (using $O(p)$ bits for each coordinate).
 For any $x$ in the support of $\mu$, $\|x\|_p$ is always $c$, so we denote $\nu = \|x\|_p = c$.
-Finally, $\sigma = 1$ since all values in the support are non-negative, and the embedding (dividing by $\bu_{\bi} \sim \Exp(1)$) preserves the signs.
+We only consider $\sigma = 1$ since all values in the support are non-negative, and the embedding (dividing by $\bu_{\bi} \sim \Exp(1)$) perserves the signs.